Independent Candidate Samiullah Khan Wins PK-76 Election - UrduPoint

 Independent Candidate Samiullah Khan Wins PK-76 Election

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Feb, 2024) Samiullah Khan, an independent candidate on Thursday won the election for Khyber Pakhtunkhwa Assembly seat PK-76, Peshawar-V by securing 49,825 votes.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Feb, 2024) Samiullah Khan, an independent candidate on Thursday won the election for Khyber Pakhtunkhwa Assembly constituency PK-76, Peshawar-5 by securing 18,888 votes.

-According to the unofficial result issued by Returning Officer/ECP, Kushdil Khan Advocate of Awami National Party stood runner-up by securing 12,986 votes.
-Overall voters turnout remained 37.62 %.
+According to the unofficial result issued by Returning Officer/ECP, Khushdil Khan Advocate of Awami National Party stood runner-up by securing 12,986 votes.
+Overall voter turnout remained 37.62 %.

 Recent Stories